 The cooling-off period is the period that starts when you receive your documents or whenever the cover starts, whichever is later.
 Some insurance providers may cover a more extended cooling-off period than 14 days, but you must check this in your policy.

 Will I Get a Refund if I Cancel After the 14-Day Cooling-Off Period?

-If you pay for your insurance monthly, then you may not get a refund, and you may even have to pay extra to cover the time you’ve been insured and, of course, both the administration and cancellation fee.
+If you pay for your insurance monthly, you may not get a refund, and you may even have to pay extra to cover the time you’ve been insured and, of course, both the administration and cancellation fees.

 On the other hand, if your insurance provider decides to cancel your car insurance policy for a specific reason, you will most unlikely receive a refund.

 It would be best if you immediately found a new insurance provider.
 Even if your car is just parked, you could receive a fine for having no insurance.

 Insurance providers do not usually cancel policies, but it can happen in some instances, such as illegal modifications to a car.